 Resident Dashboard is where the residents can view information and do their activities.

-Register Page allows the user to input information and be a Barangay South Signal Village member.
+The Register Page allows the user to input information and be a Barangay South Signal Village member.

-Log-In Page allows users to access an application by entering their username and password.
+The Log- n Page allows users to access an application by entering their username and password.

-The team has also succeeded in creating diagrams to assist the reader in visualizing the vision for Barangay South Signal Village Web App:
+The team has also succeeded in creating diagrams to assist the reader in visualizing the vision for the Barangay South Signal Village Web App:

-Data Flow Diagram is the flow of information through a process or system.
+A Data Flow Diagram is the flow of information through a process or system.

-Entity Relationship Diagram is a graphical representation of the relationships between people, objects, places, ideas, or events [22].
+An Entity Relationship Diagram is a graphical representation of the relationships between people, objects, places, ideas, or events [22].

 Context Flow Diagram demonstrates how a system interacts with other actors it intends to communicate with.

-Use Case Diagram is a graphic representation of potential user interactions with a system.
+A Use Case Diagram is a graphic representation of potential user interactions with a system.

 Activity Diagram is used by developers to gain a high-level understanding of program flow.

-Object Diagram is a channel of instances that includes objects and data values.
+An Object Diagram is a channel of instances that includes objects and data values.

-Class Diagram is the blueprints of your system or subsystem.
+Class Diagram is the blueprint of your system or subsystem.

 Sequence Diagram illustrates the sequence of messages between objects in an interaction.